benyap/terraform-aws-modules/external-cloudfront-distribution/README.md

 - `origin_id`: The name for the origin.

-- `website_endpoint`: The endpoint URL for the distribution.
+- `domain_name`: The DNS domain name of either the S3 bucket, or web site of your custom origin.

 - `certificate_arn`: The id of an SSL certificate for this domain from AWS Certificate Manager.